pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 Recently, I purchased a new laptop.
 I was really focused on spending the least amount of money and had not noticed that the laptop I chose was missing an essential feature : it did not have Display Port over USB C. Not being able to use my second external monitor on this new laptop felt like a huge downgrade from my previous one (which was able to output to both its HDMI and VGA ports simultaneously).

+This is the story of how I managed to overcome this limitation by rolling my own virtual screen streaming solution using a Raspberry Pi.
+I tried to write it in a way you can follow along if you want to reproduce it.
+If you are just looking to get it up and running as quick as possible, you can check out [the GitHub repository containing configuration files and installation scripts](https://github.com/pcouy/rpi-eth-display) (Work In Progress)

 ## Existing solutions and limitations of old Raspberry Pi models

 I quickly hooked a Raspberry Pi to the external monitor and tried to find a turnkey solution that would allow me to stream a virtual screen to the Pi via an Ethernet cable.
 I looked into using VNC, Steam Remote Play, and some dedicated VNC wrappers I found on GitHub.

 Since I was not willing to spend more money on my setup, I used a Raspberry Pi 3 which was sitting unused in one of my drawers.
 This meant I could not benefit from hardware accelerated h264 decoding, which happened to be a significant limitation for using modern low-latency video streaming solutions.
-I had to compromise between picture quality, latency and framerate, and could never reach a balance I felt satisfied with : the slow LAN adapter and CPU could not handle my requirements.
+I had to compromise between picture quality, latency and framerate, and could never reach a balance I felt satisfied with : the slow LAN port and CPU could not handle my requirements.

 I also did not like the fact that most of these solutions depended on running a full desktop session on the Pi, which I wanted to avoid in order to save its thin resources.